itsthedevman/AdvancedBanking/README.md

 # Advance Banking for Exile

+Note: This is an archive of an old project of mine

 ###### Made by Shix and WolfkillArcadia
 Advance Banking is a complete rewrite of Exile's default money system.
 It separates Exile Money into a wallet and a bank, making money a more valuable object.
 This, in turn, creates a more realistic survival scenario.